-Rocket Mortgage applicants need the minimum 580 credit score and 3.5% down payment required by the FHA loan program.
-After testing out several online mortgage applications, this one arose as a clear winner thanks to an ability to link online bank accounts to prove funds, easy-to-understand menus and prompts, and a quick and paperless approval.
+After testing out several online mortgage applications, this one arose as a clear winner thanks to an ability to link online bank accounts to prove funds, easy-to-understand menus and prompts, and a quick, paperless approval process.

 If you have variable income due to self-employment, a short credit history but good income, or any other combination of factors that might make your application a little tougher to approve, New American Funding should be high on your list.

 While you’ll still need to meet the FHA loan credit score and down payment requirements, New American Funding is a bit more flexible when it comes to approvals.
 The company may give applications a manual review, which might give you better approval odds than a purely computerized loan underwriting process.

 While New American is a leader in its underwriting for some applicants, it doesn’t offer the strongest digital experience.
 But if you are self-employed and struggle to meet mortgage criteria elsewhere, putting up with subpar online systems may be well worth it.

 Manual review may make it easier to get approved with irregular income

 Ability to start your application online and finish with the support of a lending team

 Carrington is willing to lend to borrowers who meet the FHA’s minimum credit score requirement of 500.
 That makes Carrington a top choice for borrowers struggling for approval because of negative marks on their credit report.
 While borrowers with high credit scores can save by looking elsewhere, Carrington is a good lender of last resort for lower-credit applicants.